-Appropriate records of the transactions described under Additional Information - Regulatory relief (referred to collectively as "Related Party Trading Activities") must be maintained and, in certain cases, particulars must be disclosed in the financial statements of the Fund or filed with securities regulatory authorities.
+Appropriate records of the transactions described above (referred to collectively as "Related Party Trading Activities") must be maintained and, in certain cases, particulars must be disclosed in the financial statements of the Fund or filed with securities regulatory authorities.
 In addition, the Independent Review Committee must approve the policies and procedures of RBC GAM in respect of Related Party Trading Activities.